tartley/missile-commander/README.md

   * Shots are too big
   - Shots are too fast
   * Some shots miss their destination
-* shot sound effect
+  - shot sound effect
+  * Key repeat
+  * Shots should have a trail

-* Explosion destroys missiles
+* Explosion should destroy missiles

 * Display ammo under each base
 * Firing a shot reduces ammo from that base